Key Takeaway

 Factors That Affect Your Results

-Several variables influence how much weight you will lose on semaglutide:
+Several variables influence how much weight you'll lose on semaglutide:

 - Starting weight: People with higher starting weights tend to lose more total pounds but may lose a similar percentage of body weight.